tylarvbd/FlashRepository/README.md

 After a test run, Playwright generates an HTML report.
 (npx playwright show-report)
 This opens a detailed report with screenshots, traces, and step‑by‑step execution for each test.

+You may find some more information about playwright-bdd over here - https://vitalets.github.io/playwright-bdd/#/getting-started/write-first-test?id=step-4-run-tests